JianGoForIt/YellowFin/README.md

 ## Detailed guidelines
-* **Basic use**: YFOptimizer(lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
+* **Basic use**: YFOptimizer() sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
 This is the uniform setting (i.e. without tuning) for all our PyTorch and Tensorflow experiments.
-Typically, after a few thousand minibatches, the influence of these initial values diminishes.

-  * If the loss explodes after a very small number of iterations, you may want to lower the init lr to prevent the explosion at the beginining.

-  * We also have users reporting to use regularizer to avoid explosions.

 * **Interface for manual finer control**: If you want to more finely control the learning rate, please use ```lr_factor``` in the YFOptimizer class.
 E.g. if you want to use a manually set constant learning rate, you can assign ```desired_lr / self._lr_var``` to ```self.lr_factor``` before applying the gradient at each iteration.
 If you want to use the typical lr-dropping technique after a ceritain number of epochs, please refer to the example [here](https://github.com/JianGoForIt/YellowFin/blob/master/char-rnn-tensorflow/train_YF.py#L139).